 Artists and choreographers from major companies often visit USC Kaufman.
 BFA students have performed with Hubbard Street II at the USC Fisher Museum of Art as part of Lita Albequerque’s 20/20: Accelerando installation, and have shared the stage with the Martha Graham Dance Company, Bill T. Jones and with Jon Boogz through USC’s Visions & Voices program.

-Other guest choreographers have included Matthew Neenan, Sonya Tayeh, Christopher Scott and Jessica Lee Keller—who have all created new works on our students.
+Other guest choreographers have included Hope Boykin, Matthew Neenan, Sonya Tayeh, Andrew Winghart, Christopher Scott and Jessica Lee Keller—who have all created new works on our students.

 There are many opportunities for special, one-time performances.
-Students performed at the opening of the USC Village in a flash mob-style work choreographed by faculty member Christian Vincent.
-Other USC-related opportunities have included performing at the halftime show of USC Trojan Football games—which is an annual tradition—as well as the USC Trustee’s Conference and the USC Global Conference in Tokyo.
+Students performed at the opening of the USC Village, the halftime show of USC Trojan Football games, the USC Trustee Conference in Santa Barbara, the USC Global Conference in Tokyo and the USC Arts Showcase as part of the inauguration of President Carol L. Folt.